storageos/deploy/k8s/examples/wordpress/README.md

 # Wordpress with MySQL on Kubernetes with StorageOS Persisent Storage

-This example shows how to deploy a WordPress site and with a MySQL database, an NGINX Ingress Controller and an NFS Server.
+This example shows how to deploy a WordPress site; with a MySQL database, an NGINX Ingress Controller and an NFS Server.
 The files build two StatefulSets that can be used after a StorageOS Cluster has been created.
 For more information on how to install a StorageOS cluster please see [the StorageOS documentation](https://docs.storageos.com/docs/introduction/quickstart) for more information.